tfabris/BlueGigaEmpeg/README.md

 ###  Pairing Procedure:

-- Turn the volume level on your car stereo down to a low level so that you're not blasted when the pairing process is complete.
+- Turn the volume level on your car stereo down to a low level, so that you're not blasted when the pairing process is complete.

 - If your car stereo has a feature that lists existing Bluetooth pairings, and